bishallamichhane44/Conway-s-Game-Of-Life/README.md

 # Conway's Game of Life

 This repository contains an implementation of Conway's Game of Life, a cellular automaton devised by British mathematician John Horton Conway.
 The game  evolution is determined by its initial state, requiring no further input.
+This is made in C++ using SFML.

 ## About